Public housing in Singapore: Lessee-occupied public housing

-Most public housing in Singapore is lessee-occupied.
+All public housing in Singapore is lessee-occupied.
 Under Singapore's housing leasehold ownership programme, housing units are sold on a 99-year leasehold to applicants who meet certain income, citizenship and property leasehold ownership requirements.
 The estate's land and common areas continue to be owned by the government.
 As of 2022, new lessee-occupied flats are sold under the Build-To-Order and Sale of Balance Flats programmes.
 Executive condominiums, although considered private housing and constructed and sold by private developers, have similar leases and requirements to lessee-occupied public housing.
-For those in the lower-income groups, grants are available from the government to help them pay for their flat purchase.
+For those in the lower-income groups, grants are available from the government to help them pay for their flat lease purchase.
 These grants are adjusted based on household income.

 While the SIT allocated public housing using a points system from 1947, allocation in the HDB's initial years used a ballot system, under which applicants could state their preferred flat type and general location, and reject up to two ballots.
 People who were displaced by resettlement schemes were given priority.
 Subsequently, applicants were able to select from flat types and areas in which flats were available.
-In the early 2000s, in light of increasing numbers of unsold flats, the HDB suspended its earlier flat allocation system, switching to the Build-To-Order programme, in which flats are only built when demand is present.
+In the early 2000s, in light of increasing numbers of unsold flat leases, the HDB suspended its earlier flat lease allocation system, switching to the Build-To-Order programme, in which flats are only built when demand is present.

-From the late 1990s, in light of the increasing number of elderly homeowners, schemes to enable them to monetise their flats, starting with reverse mortgages, were put into place.
+From the late 1990s, in light of the increasing number of elderly HDB lessees, schemes to enable them to monetise their flat leases, starting with reverse mortgages, were put into place.
 These schemes were poorly received and were withdrawn.
 In 2009, the HDB introduced the Lease Buyback Scheme, under which the HDB buys a proportion of the housing unit's lease at current resale prices.
-Additional schemes, such as the Silver Housing Bonus, under which the homeowner moves to a smaller flat, and the two-room Flexi scheme consisting of smaller flats with shorter leases, were introduced.
+Additional schemes, such as the Silver Housing Bonus, under which the lessee moves to a smaller flat, and the two-room Flexi scheme consisting of smaller flats with shorter leases, were introduced.